Sir Charles Maclean, 9th Baronet

 Sir Charles Fitzroy Maclean, 9th Baronet of Morvern (14 October 1798 – 27 January 1883) was the 25th Clan Chief of Clan Maclean from 1847 to 1883.
-He was a Colonel of the 81st regiment from 1831 to 1839, afterwards he was the Military Secretary at Gibraltar.
+He was a colonel of the 81st regiment from 1831 to 1839, then following that was also the Military Secretary at Gibraltar.

 Biography

 He was born on 14 October 1798 to Sir Fitzroy Jeffreys Grafton Maclean, 8th Baronet.
 He was educated at Eton College and the Royal Military College, Sandhurst.
 In 1816, he entered the Scots Guards, and afterward commanded the 81st Regiment.
 He was military secretary at Gibraltar.
 In 1846, he retired from the army as a Colonel of the 13th Light Dragoons.
 He opposed the attempt to abolish kilts in the army.

 On 10 May 1831, he married Emily Eleanor Marsham, fourth daughter of the Honorable and Reverend Jacob Marsham.
 They had as their children: